artisan-roaster-scope/artisan/_docs/33-ranking-reports.md

 Menu>File>Report>Ranking

 For comparing your roasts, a great feature is Report>Ranking>.
 You can save these reports in a web page format, a CSV or an Excel format.
+Use your computers normal method for selecting multiple files at once when the dialog box pops open to load a profile.

 This is the web version and it’s hard to screen shot, but you get Load, Charge Temp, FC start time, FC temp, Drop time, Drop Temp, Dry %, Mai%, Dev%, AUC, and Loss.